omzy/catalog/readme.md

 The endpoints marked with an asterisk (*) below are authenticated endpoints.
 In order to call these endponts, you will need to send an authorization header along with your request.

-To get your token, simply login at `/api/login` (or create an account at `/api/register`).
-Then include this as a "bearer token" in your request.
+To get your token, simply login at `/api/user/login` (or create an account at `/api/user/register`).
+Then include the returned access token as a "bearer token" in your request.

 ## Available Endpoints